quasarframework/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

 :::

 ::: danger
 All other docs pages will refer to the old @quasar/app-vite version (v1) specs.
-Only this page will mention about how to use the v2 beta.
+Only this page mentions (for now) about how to use the v2 beta.
 :::

 ### Notable breaking changes